-4.4 ESIX and Corporate Investments
+3.4 ESIX and Corporate Investments

-In addition to implications for asset prices, an equally important first-order question is whether public concerns about environmental and social externalities have real effects on the decisions of firms.
-As one of the most important decisions made by firms, we examine both the level and efficiency of corporate investments.
-We study these real effects both in the short-run and long-run by complementing reduced form regressions with panel vector autoregressive (VAR) models.
-These analyses over different time horizons are also informative about the ability of financial markets to price long-term changes in investments.
+An equally important first-order question is whether public concerns about environmental and social externalities have real effects on the decisions of firms.
+As one of the most important decisions made by firms, we examine corporate investments.

-On one hand, heightened public interest in corporate responsibility may require firms to invest more in creating socially equitable organizations or implementing environmentally friendly practices, to satisfy investors and customers who exhibit strong ESG preferences or to comply with changing regulatory requirements.
-However, these areas may not necessarily be where the best growth opportunities reside in the present day, meaning that such changes in investments may be inefficient.
-Greater concerns about environmental and social externalities created by businesses may also curtail economic activity due to regulatory uncertainty and therefore suppress investment in the short-run (see Bartram, Hou, and Kim, 2022).
+On one hand, heightened public interest in corporate responsibility may require firms to invest more in creating socially equitable organizations or environmentally friendly products, to satisfy investors and customers who exhibit strong ESG preferences or to comply with changing regulatory requirements.
+However, these areas may not necessarily be where the best growth opportunities reside, meaning that such changes in investments may be inefficient.
+On the other hand, greater concerns about environmental and social externalities created by businesses may curtail economic activity and therefore suppress investment.
+For example, recent studies show that environmental regulatory scrutiny impacts firms' resource allocation decisions (see Bartram, Hou, and Kim, 2022).